Tigray Ethiopia Travel Guide

 The city's past as an imperial capital offers layers of stories waiting for exploration.

-Genuine local life and traditions are apparent in markets and neighborhoods.
+Genuine local life and traditions are in sight in markets and neighborhoods.

 A starting point for exploring the breathtaking landscapes and ancient churches of Tigray.